DataDog/integrations-core/openshift/README.md

 | Live Process monitoring        | ❌                                       | ❌                                           | ✅                                             |

 <div class="alert alert-warning">
-<b>OpenShift 4.0+</b>: If you used the OpenShift installer on a supported cloud provider, you must deploy the Agent with <code>hostNetwork: true</code> in the <code>datadog.yaml</code> configuration file to get host tags/aliases as access to metadata servers from PODs network, which otherwise is restricted.
+<bold>OpenShift 4.0+</bold>: If you used the OpenShift installer on a supported cloud provider, you must deploy the Agent with <code>hostNetwork: true</code> in the <code>datadog.yaml</code> configuration file to get host tags/aliases as access to metadata servers from PODs network, which otherwise is restricted.
 </div>

 #### Restricted SCC operations